 Set-VMSwitch "VMSW01" -DefaultFlowMinimumBandwidthWeight 20

-2. Now we will create the Management, Guest Access, Live migration, iSCSI and Cluster network, to do so in windows PowerShell run the following commands:
+2. Now we will create the Management, Live migration, iSCSI and Cluster network, to do so in windows PowerShell run the following commands:

 Add-VMNetworkAdapter -ManagementOS -Name "Management" -SwitchName VMSW01"